-THERE’S A SORT OF BUGS BUNNY SWAG to Childish Gambino’s “This Is America” that I like — from Gambino’s mesmerizingly rhythmic charm to his violent hedonism.
-And this observation isn’t mine alone, as Hiro Murai, the director of “This Is America” and FX’s Atlanta, told The New York Times in an interview on the music video: “[T]here’s a part of it that also feels cartoony.
-There’s ‘Looney Tunes’ logic in there somewhere.
-Obviously we’re dealing with very provocative images, so it’s a total tightrope walk.”
+THERE’S A SORT OF BUGS BUNNY SWAG to Childish Gambino’s “This Is America” that I like, and that feels intentional, as confirmed by Hiro Murai, the director of “This Is America” and FX’s Atlanta, in a New York Times interview on the music video: “[T]here’s a part of it that also feels cartoony.
+There’s ‘Looney Tunes’ logic in there somewhere.”

 For a song titled “This Is America,” this makes complete sense: Looney Tunes logic is the prevailing logic of American pop culture.
 Consider: the American possibility of self-invention and -reinvention, promised by Fitzgerald’s The Great Gatsby and the AMC TV show Mad Men, celebrated in the perceived disconnect between Bruce and Caitlyn Jenner, caricaturized by Bugs Bunny throwing on a dress to sexually distract his predators/victims.
 In American pop culture, as in cartoons, self-identity is negotiable, and, thus, so is self-responsibility.
 This is all partially thanks to America’s reverence for the trickster, an archetypal boundary-blurring figure whose American roots begin with the slave-era collision between Africans and Europeans.
 Since coming to America, this trickster archetype has taken many pop cultural forms — from African-American folklore, the origins of American pop culture, to Muhammad Ali, whose hypnotic butterfly-dance distracted his opponents from his bee-like stinger, to Childish Gambino in “This is America.”